Catherine Pavlovna of Russia: Queen consort of Württemberg

 Very early in the year 1816, Ekaterina was married to the newly divorced William.
 The wedding was held in Saint Petersburg.
-The couple immediately had a daughter, Marie Frederikke Charlotte, who was born on 30 October 1816, perchance the very day on which Ekaterina's father-in-law Frederick I of Wurttemberg died.
+The couple immediately had a daughter, Marie Friederike Charlotte, who was born on 30 October 1816, perchance the very day on which Ekaterina's father-in-law Frederick I of Wurttemberg died.
 The day therefore marked her husband's accession as king, and Ekaterina, now Queen Katharina of Württemberg, became active in charity works in her adopted homeland.
 She established numerous institutions for the benefit of the public.
 She supported elementary education and organized a charity foundation during the hunger of 1816.
 In 1818, she gave birth to another daughter, Sophie Frederike Mathilde, who would marry Ekaterina's nephew William III of Orange and become Queen of the Netherlands.

 Death

 In January 1819, six months after the birth of her youngest child, Ekaterina died at Stuttgart of erysipelas complicated by pneumonia.
 She was thirty years old, and left behind four children, the eldest of whom was barely eight years old.
-The children were dispersed across two different families, After her death, her surviving husband built Württemberg Mausoleum in Rotenberg, Stuttgart, dedicated to her memory.
+The children were dispersed across two different families.
+Later, her surviving husband built Württemberg Mausoleum in Rotenberg, Stuttgart, dedicated to her memory.
 William later married again; his next wife was his first cousin, Duchess Pauline Therese of Württemberg.